 For each $x, y \in S_0$, we draw an arrow $\beta_\alpha:x \to y$ in $S_1$ if and only if $x \in M_v$, $y \in M_w$ and there exist $\alpha \in Q_1$ and $f_\alpha$ such that $s(\alpha)=v$, $t(\alpha)=w$, and $f_\alpha(x)=y$.
 Note that if there is another $\alpha' \in Q_1$ with the same property then we draw two different arrows $\beta_\alpha$ and $\beta_{\alpha'}$.

-Next, we define a winding map $F:S \to Q$ as follows: for each $x_v \in S_0$, $x_v \in M_v \setminus \{0\}$ for some $v \in Q_0$.
-We let $F(x_v)=v$.
+Next, we define a winding map $F:S \to Q$ as follows: for each $x_v \in S_0$, $x_v \in M_v \setminus \{0\}$ for some $v \in Q_0$, we let $F(x_v)=v$.
 We send each arrow $\beta_{\alpha}\in S_1$ to $\alpha$.
 One can easily check that $F$ is a quiver map.
 To check the winding condition, suppose $\beta_{\alpha} \neq\beta_{\alpha'} \in S_1$ and $s(\beta_{\alpha})=s(\beta_{\alpha'})$.
 If $t(\beta_{\alpha}) = t(\beta_{\alpha'})$, then $\beta_{\alpha} \neq \beta_{\alpha'}$ implies $F(\beta_{\alpha}) =\alpha \neq \alpha' = F(\beta_{\alpha'})$, since there is at most one $\alpha$-labeled arrow between any two vertices of $S$.
 Now, suppose that $t(\beta_{\alpha}) \neq t(\beta_{\alpha'})$.
 Since $t(\beta_{\alpha}) = f_{\alpha}(s(\beta_{\alpha}))$ and $t(\beta_{\alpha'}) = f_{\alpha'}(s(\beta_{\alpha'}))$, we must have $\alpha \neq \alpha'$, which implies $F(\beta_{\alpha}) \neq F(\beta_{\alpha'})$ again.
 Hence, the first condition for $F$ to be a winding has been verified.
 The second condition is similar. \end{proof}

 To define the category of quivers over a quiver, we first recall some definitions.
 Let $T$ be a full subquiver of $S$.
-We say that the $T_0$ is \emph{successor closed} if the following condition holds: for any oriented path in $S$ from $v$ to $w$ if $w \in T_0$, then $v \in T_0$.
-Analogously $T_0$ is \emph{predecessor closed} if the following condition holds: for any oriented path in $S$ from $v$ to $w$ if $v \in T_0$, then $w \in T_0$.
+We say that the $T_0$ is \emph{predecessor closed} if the following condition holds: for any oriented path in $S$ from $v$ to $w$ if $w \in T_0$, then $v \in T_0$.
+Analogously $T_0$ is \emph{successor closed} if the following condition holds: for any oriented path in $S$ from $v$ to $w$ if $v \in T_0$, then $w \in T_0$.